Skip to content

 The rules for completing Movement Certificates EUR.1 and EUR-MED are here.
 A correctly completed certificate gives you preferential treatment.
 The only difference between the two certificates is how you complete box 7.

-As of 2 April 2020, there are two solutions for EUR.1:
+There are two solutions for EUR.1:

 • One of the versions, henceforth known as the paper version, exists in a snap set in three sheets.
 In the paper version, the certificate is filled out by the exporter or his representative and issued by Customs.